 Season both sides of the chicken breast with the seasoning mix and let sit for 15 minutes.
 Pat dry excess moisture with a paper towel.

-In a large nonstick pan over high heat, add the neutral oil.
+In a large nonstick pan over medium high heat, add the neutral oil.
 Lay the chicken down in a single layer and sear for 3-4 minutes per side until golden brown.
-Flip and sear the other side and continue cooking until the internal temperature reads 165F.
-Remove and let rest 4-5 minutes before slicing.
+Flip and sear the other side and continue cooking until the internal temperature reads 155F.
+Remove and let rest 4-5 minutes and allow the carryover cooking to allow the chicken breast to hit 165F before slicing.

 Notes